Malware Analysis: Moving Beyond the CVSS Score

 - May 17, 2016

-Based on these descriptions, the CVSS exploitability score seems like a good place to start.
+Based on these base metrics, the CVSS security vulnerability score seems like a good place to start.
 It makes sense that an attacker would look for the vulnerabilities that are easiest for them to exploit.
 There’s just one problem…

 With only about 3% of vulnerabilities having active malware associated with them, that means that relying on CVSS exploitability alone will give you a lot of false positives.
 Even worse, the malware correlation rate is almost exactly the same for vulnerabilities with the highest exploitability scores.

 So, the CVSS Exploitability scores clearly don’t help you prioritize, but that doesn’t mean the theory behind them is wrong.
-Our research shows that attackers tend to take the path of least resistance when attempting to compromise a system.
-So, what tools make an attackers’ job easier, and how can we use them to more effectively prioritize vulnerabilities?
+Our research shows that attackers tend to take the path of least resistance when creating an attack vector and attempting to compromise a system.
+So, what tools make an attacker’s job easier, and how can we use them to improve vulnerability management?

-The Exploit Database and Metasploit are two collections of the most widely used sources of public exploit code, and our analysis shows that there is a high correlation between a vulnerability being present in one (or both) of these databases and it having malware associated with it.
+The Exploit Database and Metasploit are two collections of the most widely used sources of public exploit code.
+Our analysis shows a high correlation between a vulnerability being present in one (or both) of these databases and it having malware associated with it.